Oregon Rent Increase Laws

 It’s also important to note that landlords in Oregon are not allowed to increase the rent for discriminatory or retaliatory reasons.
 The federal Fair Housing Act prohibits discrimination in the housing market based on race or color, gender, sexual orientation, religion, nationality, familial status, or disability.

 Oregon state law also prevents rent increases from being used as a method of retaliation.
-For instance, if you reported the landlord to the city for a building code violation and they decided to suddenly raise your rent.
-If you believe your rent increase is due to discrimination or retaliation, you should file a complaint with the appropriate agency or even seek legal representation if the discrimination is severe.
+For instance, if you reported the landlord to the city for a building code violation and they suddenly raised your rent, If you believe your rent increase is due to discrimination or retaliation, you should file a complaint with the appropriate agency or even seek legal representation if the discrimination is severe.

 hash-markCities in Oregon with Additional Rent Control